 From 1963 onward, she lived at IJsseldijk 284 in a dike house that was renovated to her design.
 In the 1960s, she draw a second river crossing for the village, and the metro line was extended in a loop from Capelle to Krimpen.
 She firmly believed that living environments are built together -- as a reflection of the times.
 "The ground belongs to all of us," was one of her famous sayings.
 She died in this village on November 16, 1988, at the age of 85.
 The house where she lived was recently demolished.
-This demonstrates our lack of cultural awareness.

 When we consider this centre, what can we learn from Lotte Stam-Beese?
 Village centre's everywhere are struggling, and vacancy rates are high.
 At the same time, young people lack their own space to gather, and there's a significant shortage of affordable housing.
 Therefore, we need to manage the available space differently.
 The future of a vibrant village centre lies in integrating functions.
 Spaces for one and the other.